-|12 Mar 2011|| Tabitha General_Wyvern Ruf| > > I definietly like your spacescapes best.
-Kimberly A Taylor > > replies: "thanks, it’s been a gradual process for me to learn to make them; > i just hope that i can carry on improving them. "
+|12 Mar 2011|| Tabitha General_Wyvern Ruf|

+I definietly like your spacescapes best.
+Kim Taylor

+replies: "thanks, it’s been a gradual process for me to learn to make them; i just hope that i can carry on improving them. "

 |18 Mar 2011|| Ethan Childress|

 Cool use of color in your gallery, very rich.
 And thanks for contributing to the site.

 replies: "hey thanks, i’ve been on this site for quite a number of years now, so i thought i’d give a little something back"